pkhuong/pkhuong.github.io/source/_posts/2019-01-09-preemption-is-gc-for-memory-reordering.markdown

 event in perf.
 The enqueueing is conditional because perf has more overhead than a thread-local array, and because we want to minimise spurious wake-ups.
-A high signal-to-noise ratio lets userspace set up its perf queue to wake up on every event and minimise update latency.
+A high signal-to-noise ratio lets userspace set up the read end of the perf queue to wake up on every event and thus minimise update latency.

 [^ebpf]: I used raw eBPF instead of the C frontend because that frontend relies on a ridiculous amount of runtime code that parses an ELF file *when loading the eBPF snippet* to know what eBPF maps to setup and where to backpatch their `fd` number.
 I also find there's little advantage to the C frontend for the scale of eBPF programs (at most 4096 instructions, usually much fewer).
 I did use `clang` to generate a starting point, but it's not that hard to tighten 30 instructions in ways that a compiler can't without knowing what part of the program's semantics is essential.
+The `bpf` syscall can also [populate a string buffer with additional information](https://github.com/pkhuong/barrierd/blob/00dfded07b1ee86ab171757f2270e71849474d73/setup.c#L294) when loading a program.
+That's helpful to know that something was assembled wrong, or to understand why the verifier is rejecting your program.

 We now need a [single global daemon](https://github.com/pkhuong/barrierd) to attach the eBPF program to an arbitrary set of software tracepoints